Luciano Lamonarca: Public recognition

 Luciano Lamonarca received a Proclamation for artistic merit from the Westchester County Executive, Hon.
 Robert Astorino, on October 7, 2013, and from the New York State Comptroller, Hon.
 Thomas DiNapoli, on October 24, 2013.

-Philanthropy and the sobriquet "The Goodwill Tenor"
+Philanthropy and other charitable projects

-Because of his involvement in numerous charitable causes, his commitment to making art with a purpose, and having performed in more than two hundred benefit events in the span of a decade, Luciano Lamonarca was nicknamed The Goodwill Tenor.
-Part of the proceeds from the sales of his first album Mamma in 2009 was donated to the City of Hope in Zambia, a missionary project by Salesian Nuns to help orphan girls and victims of sexual abuse and domestic violence.
-A portion of the proceeds from his 2012 album The Impossible Dream was donated to the Mini Maestros Program, which enabled New York City public school students and their parents to attend New York Choral Society performances at Carnegie Hall at no cost.
+Because of his involvement in numerous charitable causes, his commitment to making art with a purpose, and having performed in more than three hundred benefit concerts and events in the span of a little over a decade, Luciano Lamonarca became known as “The Goodwill Tenor.”
+In 2009, he donated part of the proceeds from the sales of his first album “Mamma” to the City of Hope in Zambia, a missionary project by Salesian Nuns to help orphan girls and victims of sexual abuse and domestic violence.
+A portion of the proceeds from his 2012 album “The Impossible Dream” was donated to the “Mini Maestros Program,” which enabled New York City public school students and their parents to attend New York Choral Society performances at Carnegie Hall at no cost.